riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 This shows the Nextflow version and a unique name and identifier for this run of RiboViz. `samples_dir`, `organisms_dir`, `data_dir` can be ignored.
 These are only used if using environment variables to specify the locations of input directories.

-The `No such sample file (NotHere)` error can be ignored since we deliberately include a missing sample file in the vignette configuration.
+The `No such sample file (NotHere)` error can be ignored since we deliberately include a missing sample file in the "vignette" configuration.

 `Validated configuration` was printed even though one sample file could not be found.
 This is because the configuration specifies 3 sample files and could still successfully run if one of these is missing.
 If all 3 were missing then the validation would fail.